rehamAbass/class3/class3/PITCHME.md

 ---?code=class3/src/MainForSortedArray1.java&lang=java

-So far so good...
-We would like to associate with each number in the array a name.
+Next, we would like to associate with each number in the array a name.
 For example:

 ---?code=class3/src/MainForNamedSortedArray.java&lang=java

+Sorting is done according to the numbers, and the strings follow the same new ordering.

 ---?code=class3/src/SortedArray.java&lang=java